A-Garg/ACS-machinelearning/README.md

 ### Running the script
 Run the python script [external_validation.py](external_validation.py).
 This can be done at command line--in the same folder, run `python external validation.py`.
 Or, it may be possible to simply double click the script to run it.

-## More documentation: details about each file
+## More documentation: details about each script
 For each file, additional documentation is available within the file itself.

 ### [clean_data.py](clean_data.py)